 Successfully Treating Shoulder Pain

 Shoulder pain can present itself in a number of ways.
 You may feel it when you’re reaching to the top shelf to grab a glass or when you can’t seem to get comfortable at night, no matter how you try to adjust your sleeping position.
 Shoulder pain may occur as a result of an injury, leaving you with an immobile shoulder.
 The number of reasons why you may be experiencing shoulder pain is vast.
-Shoulder pain may range from a temporary discomfort of a pulled muscle to the agonizing bone-on-bone friction of arthritis.
+Shoulder pain may range from a temporary discomfort of a pulled muscle to the friction of arthritis.
 Fortunately, our physical therapy practice is equipped with the necessary methods and modalities for treating your shoulder pain.
-If you have been struggling with shoulder pain and you are looking for relief, contact Athletic Advantage Physical Therapy today to schedule your appointment and find out how our services can benefit you!

 The simple solution for shoulder pain relief is physical therapy.
 It is a comfortable, safe, and natural way to alleviate your shoulder pain.
 In many cases, physical therapy treatments have even been able to eliminate the need for harmful pain-management drugs or surgical intervention.
 Our physical therapists are movement experts, experienced in treating a number of conditions that cause shoulder pain.
-At Athletic Advantage Physical Therapy, you may find improvement and relief after just a few short physical therapy sessions – and sometimes less!
+At Athletic Advantage Physical Therapy, you may find improvement and relief after just a few short physical therapy sessions.

 Our physical therapists are trained to pinpoint the cause of your pain through a variety of diagnostic techniques.
-Your physical therapist may suggest taking X-rays to illustrate any dislocations or signs of arthritis.
 Range of motion tests may also be conducted in order to discover which of your soft tissues are contributing to your pain.

 Once the root of your shoulder pain has been determined, your physical therapist will design a treatment plan based on your individual needs.
 This will typically include gentle exercises, which have proven to ease the pain of osteoarthritis and reduce the stiffness of frozen shoulder.
-They may also include more specialized techniques, such as ice and heat therapies, athletic training, or ergonomics.
-Strengthening programs may also be implemented as a way to rehabilitate injured muscles or help stabilize a shoulder that is prone to dislocation.
+They may also include more specialized techniques, such as dry needling, exercise and strengthening programs to rehabilitate injured muscles or help stabilize a shoulder that is prone to dislocation.